How can we imagine the future when we can’t see it?

 Renata Salecl – Slovenia

-Author of ‘On Anxiety’ and ‘The Tyranny of Choice’ global authority on the tyranny of choice, the illusion of individual freedom and the intersection of contemporary politics and emotion.
+Renata Salecl is the author of ‘On Anxiety’ and ‘The Tyranny of Choice’.
+She is a global authority on the tyranny of choice, the illusion of individual freedom and the intersection of contemporary politics and emotion.

 Claire Doherty – United Kingdom